Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

             pass

        Meta estimators are a higher order estimators that are made from other(base) estimators.
 They require base estimators to be provided in their constructor.
-The most used example of meta-estimators are ensemble methods available via `sklearn.ensemble` In sklearn, each instance of a classifier (estimator) implements a corresponding meta-estimator.
+The most used example of
+      ,meta-estimators are ensemble methods available via `sklearn.ensemble` ,In sklearn, each instance of a classifier (estimator) implements a corresponding meta-estimator.
 An alternative approach to creating meta-estimators is to use the multiclass sklearn module and implementing any of the algorithms below:

        * one-vs-all
        * one-vs-one
        * error correcting output codes

         In conclusion, always keep the following at the back of your mind when writing or working with estimators and meta-estimators:

        * Constructor parameters should have default values.

        * Constructor shouldn't implement any form of logic(whether complex or not).
         Logic is best suited for the fit method.

        * The `fit` method should handle all logic and return an instance of the class.

 2. Transformers